Article

 Writing is more than just putting words on a page.
 It’s those moments when hours slip by unnoticed, when I completely lose track of time, and when inspiration strikes at 1 AM, making sleep impossible until I capture my thoughts.
 Blogging is my flow, my way of processing the world, and my means of sharing ideas that might otherwise remain unspoken.

 In 2024, I wrote 15 new posts, reached thousands of unique readers, and accumulated tens of thousands of views.
 But numbers are just a byproduct.
-What truly matters is the passion behind the words—the need to express, analyze, and understand.
+What truly matters is the passion behind the words, the need to express and understand.

 A Year in Writing

-Each article I wrote in 2024 tells a story, marks a thought process, or captures a realization.
+Each article I wrote in 2024 tells a story, marks a thought process, or captures a realisation.
 Here’s a look at the themes that shaped my year:

 February: A Lifelong Relationship with Books